dacr/code-examples-manager/README.md

 - It publishes or updates remote code examples
   - the code example publish scope (`publish` keyword) select target destinations
     - comma separated publish activation keyword (`activation-keyword` parameter in configuration)
-  - It adds or updates a global summary of all examples
+  - It adds or updates a global summary of all published examples

 ## code examples